hhysa/landing-page/README.md

-# Getting Started with Create React App
+# A Landing Page build with ReactJS and Tailwind

 ## Available Scripts